-What are the precautions when taking this medicine?
-People being treated with clozapine should avoid taking glycine.22
+People being treated with clozapine should avoid taking glycine.21

-What are some possible side effects of this medicine?
-A small number of individuals have reported experiencing slight sedation after using glycine.23
+- A small number of individuals have reported experiencing slight sedation after using glycine.22

 - 3. Guo, Zhi-li et al. “DanHong Injection Dose-Dependently Varies Amino Acid Metabolites and Metabolic Pathways in the Treatment of Rats with Cerebral Ischemia.”
 Acta Pharmacologica Sinica 36.6 (2015): 748–757.
 PMC.
 Web.
 6 Oct.
 2017.

 - 4. Yang, Guang, Benjamin B. Rothrauff, and Rocky S. Tuan.
 “Tendon and Ligament Regeneration and Repair: Clinical Relevance and Developmental Paradigm.”
 Birth defects research.
 Part C, Embryo today : reviews 99.3 (2013): 203–222.
 PMC.
 Web.
 6 Oct.
 2017.